blulady/fullstack-knowledge-base/CourseProject-TheBasics/Video_Notes.md

             'userData': {
               'username': 'Anna',
             }}
+- reset form by adding this.signupForm.reset() to onSubmit

+## Assignment: Reactive Form

 # Forms
  - go over allowing the selection of items in the list & loading the shopping list items into the form